 About the course

-The MSc in Mathematical Sciences, known as the Oxford Master's in Mathematical Sciences (OMMS), provides a broad and flexible training in mathematical sciences, essential for research and innovation in the 21st century.
+The MSc in Mathematical Sciences, known as the Oxford Master's in Mathematical Sciences (OMMS), provides a broad and flexible training in mathematical sciences and gives students with a keen interest in the mathematical sciences the chance to study a selection of interesting and varied master's-level courses.

 This course draws on subjects in mathematics, statistics and computer science: from number theory, geometry and algebra to genetics and cryptography; from probability and mathematical geoscience to data mining and machine learning.
-You have the opportunity to choose from many different pathways, tailoring the programme to your individual interests and requirements.
-Examples of pathways include:
+You have the opportunity to choose from many options, tailoring the programme to your individual interests and requirements.

 You will attend at least six units worth of courses (with one unit corresponding to a 16-hour lecture course supported by classes) in addition to writing a dissertation (worth two units).
 You will be encouraged to work collaboratively in classes, to develop your understanding of the material.
 Those wishing to extend themselves further might take one or two additional courses.